Week 9 - Running into our home state!

 Wow.
 Week 9 was amazing.
 We made our way to Cranford on Saturday, stopping at the Middlesex County Fair along the way.
 On Sunday, we were part of a huge turnout in NJ where we rode through Cranford to Elizabeth River Park to the Goethals bridge.
-Steve, who hosted us at his home, is working to bring attention to the old railbed that should be developed into a bike path.
+Steve, who hosted us at his home, is working to bring attention to the old railbed that can be developed into a bike path (which seems like an obvious need).
 We were happy to be a part of his cause.
 Shan ran along the road that runs parallel to the railbed between the Cranford Train station and Elizabeth River Trail.
-He was accompanied by 15-20 cyclists, including my little Isaac (my mother and sister-in-law drove him down to see us).
-Along the way there were fire trucks with lights flashing and sirens going (Steve is a firefighter and gave the stations a heads up), cheering us along.
+He was accompanied by 15-20 cyclists, including my Little Isaac (my mother and sister-in-law drove him down to see us).
+Along the way there were fire trucks with lights flashing and sirens going (Steve is a firefighter and gave the stations a heads up that we'd be passing through).
 During the morning Shan was interviewed by The Weather Channel (see story here) as all of the cyclists gathered in the background.
 It was a rainy morning, but that didn't stop the die-hards!

 Some fun facts from Week 9

 Miles this week =

 Shan (running) - 219 miles